 Introductory Graduate Courses

-While none of these courses are required, 1st year students are encouraged to take courses necessary to excel in the Q exam.
+First year PhD students are encouraged to take courses necessary to excel in the Q exam.
 The Q exam is given at the end of May.

 MSE 5810 Materials Chemistry

 Provides a molecular understanding of materials properties: quantum chemistry, symmetry aspects of chemical bonding, solid state reactions, and electrochemistry.
 Materials include polymers, organic semiconductors, organic-inorganic hybrids, and biomaterials.

 MSE 5820 Mechanical Property of Materials Processing & Design

 Relationship between microscopic mechanisms and macroscopic mechanical behavior of engineering materials, how mechanical properties can be modified, and criteria for selection and use of materials in design.
 Stress, strain, and elastic constants as tensor quantities, viscoelasticity and damping, plastic deformation, creep deformation, fracture, and fatigue.

 Introduces the three laws of thermodynamics as the fundamental basis for thermal and chemical equilibrium, coupled with statistical mechanical interpretations for entropy and specific heat capacities.
 Applies these principles to understanding phase equilibria and phase diagrams, heterogeneous reactions, solutions, surfaces, and defects.
 Introduces electrochemistry and fuel/power cells.